ayubtjan27/Ayub-Krislastono-Technical-Assessment-Java/README.md

 The application uses JPA/Hibernate for normal persistence and explicit native SQL for the analytics use case.

+## Author

-## Created and Developed by Ayub Krislastono
+Created and Developed by Ayub Krislastono

 Technical Assessment — Backend Developer Java